 Tanya: I’m Tanya Ott.
 And Suzanne Kounkel isn’t just an average consumer.

-Suzanne: I have the privilege of being the chief marketing officer [CMO] for Deloitte in the US and in that capacity I have a number of responsibilities.
+Suzanne: I have the privilege of being the chief marketing officer [CMO] for Deloitte in the US, and in that capacity I have a number of responsibilities.

 Tanya: Brands and sponsorships, communications, PR, marketing … it’s all under Suzanne.
-Earlier this year, Deloitte explored how brands can navigate the increasingly digitised space.
+Earlier this year, Deloitte explored how brands can navigate the increasingly digitized space.
 Before we get to that, I asked Suzanne how the job of marketing has changed in the last decade or two.

 Suzanne: It’s a big question.
-The digitisation of marketing and the difference between what CMO’s looked like 10 years ago and today is actually pretty profound.
+The digitization of marketing and the difference between what CMO’s looked like 10 years ago and today is actually pretty profound.
 The first thing that data has done, that ability to harness data, has been to hold CMOs much more significantly responsible for growth than previously ever possible.
 That’s a big change to the CMO role and to marketing in general.
 The second thing is obviously that digital channel provides us the ability, if we use it in the right ways, to harness a very different reach than what’s historically the case.
 It also allows us to be more personable.
-There’s been a lot around personalisation, but the angle, I believe, that is a stronger one is this notion of being more human-focussed in the marketing and less the, “I’m looking for this particular demographic that would allow me to personalise.”
+There’s been a lot around personalization, but the angle, I believe, that is a stronger one is this notion of being more human-focused in the marketing and less the, “I’m looking for this particular demographic that would allow me to personalize.”
 Digital provides us a lot of great things that we don’t often talk about, but the cost per unit goes down tremendously and that theoretically allows us to do a lot more.

 Tanya: We’re going to dive much deeper into a lot of this, like the human experience that you talk about, in just a moment.
 Your team interviewed dozens of subject matter experts around the globe to identify the key trends that businesses are likely to focus on over the next 18 to 24 months.
 Who did you talk to and what was the top line that you got out of those conversations?

 Suzanne: One of the things that’s interesting in the Deloitte Global Marketing Trends report that we published in 2020 is this notion that the CMO role in the C-suite is very different.
 We didn’t limit it to marketing individuals.
-We talked to many members of the C-suite because we wanted to get the nuance of how marketing and the role of the CMO has changed the C-suite and that’s changed how the influence of marketing is both within companies and within the business world.
+We talked to many members of the C-suite because we wanted to get the nuance of how marketing and the role of the CMO has changed the C-suite, and that’s changed how the influence of marketing is both within companies and within the business world.

 Tanya: One of the major themes that comes out of the work that you’ve done is this idea of purpose.
 When you’re talking about purpose in the context of a brand, what does that mean?

 Suzanne: It sounds like such a simple question, but actually is relatively profound.
 What we like to say is your purpose is why you exist.
-It’s the heartbeat of the organisation that anchors everything you do.
+It’s the heartbeat of the organization that anchors everything you do.
 Purpose is important because it has been relegated primarily through a marketing lens.
 But it does a disservice if we keep it at just that pure sense of the conversation.

 Tanya: So what you mean when you say it’s relegated in marketing sense, you mean it’s become a catchphrase that’s used in marketing?